UniqueName12345/STREAMS/README.md

-# STREAMS server
+# STREAMS bundle

 ## Note
-This is the actual server - this handles stuff like WebRTC.
-If you want the _client_ instead, use TODO: give streams client link

-## Description
-This is the STREAMS server.
+This contains both the server AND the client in one easy-to-use package.